 - Remove the nuts and remove the wheel, pulling towards you with both hands.

 - Lift the new wheel.
 Read the manufacturer's instructions if using a space saver.
-These are a temporary measure and are not meant to be driven long distances or at speed.
+These are a temporary tyre and are not meant to be driven long distances or at speeds over 80km/h.

 - Replace the wheel nuts, making sure these go on the right way, taper towards the wheel.
 Tighten snugly.

-- Lower the car, then tighten them properly - standing on the wrench handle to give a light bounce, if you had to stand on it to loosen them.
+- Lower the car, then tighten them properly - standing on the wrench handle with it in the horizontal position to give a light bounce, if you had to stand on it to loosen them.
 If you over-tighten the nuts you can warp the brake components, but not to tighten them enough is dangerous.

 - Replace the wheel cover or hubcap.

-- Take the wheel to a service agent for repair or replacement.
+- Take the wheel to a tyre shop for repair or replacement.

 Changing tyres on tricky car models

-Some models, such as Alfa Romeo and Fiat, do not have studs extending from the hub to hang the wheel on.
+Some models do not have studs extending from the hub to hang the wheel on.
 Instead their wheels have centring flanges with small pins.
 The tool kit includes a longer pin which screws into a bolt hole.
 Lifting the wheel onto this lines it up perfectly.

 To fit a heavy wheel